How universal credit is calculated

 - the higher amount for children getting the highest rate of disability living allowance care component, the enhanced rate of personal independence daily living component or are severely sight impaired.

 You will get a disability element for all children who qualify even if you do not get the child element for them.

 These elements are given to adults whose ability to work is affected by a health condition or disability.
 There are 2 amounts:

-- the limited capability for work and work related activity element; or
+- the limited capability for work and work-related activity element; or

 - the limited capability for work element because of a health condition or disability.

-In order to qualify for one of these elements you would need to undergo an assessment.
+To qualify for one of these elements you would need to undergo an assessment.
 The result of this would determine what element would be added to your universal credit award.
 You would get this element in addition to the standard allowance.